voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 .. note::

-    Any relative paths in `dataset.yaml` or per-split TXT files are interpreted relative to the directory containing `dataset.yaml`, not your current working directory.
+    Any relative paths in `dataset.yaml` or per-split TXT files are interpreted relative to the directory containing these files, not your current working directory.

 The TXT files in `labels/` are space-delimited files where each row corresponds to an object in the image of the same name, in one of the following formats: